RobuRishabh/Docling-Spark-Distributed-Structuring/Conceptdocs.md

     *   Run the heavy `docling` processing (OCR, Layout Analysis, Table Extraction).
     *   Return structured data back to the driver.

-3.  **Kubeflow Spark Operator**: A Kubernetes controller that listens for `SparkApplication` resources (YAML files) and manages the lifecycle of the Spark Driver and Executors.
+3.  **Kubeflow Spark Operator**: A controller running on the **OpenShift cluster** that listens for `SparkApplication` resources (YAML files) and manages the lifecycle of the Spark Driver and Executors.

 ### Namespace Architecture: Separation of Concerns

-This system uses **two separate namespaces** following Kubernetes best practices:
+This system uses **two separate namespaces** following OpenShift best practices:

 #### **Namespace 1: `kubeflow-spark-operator`** (Infrastructure/Control Plane)